How To Watch The Oscar-Nominated Short Films

 Actually watching these short movies isn't as straightforward, though.
 Of the 15 movies, only a few are currently available for streaming.

-Beginning February 9, all the short films will be shown in theaters around the country, thanks to a partnership between ShortsTV, a cable channel devoted to short films, and Magnolia Pictures.
-The nominees in Best Documentary Short, Best Animated Short, and Best Live Action Short will be shown as three separate events, and will take place in 500 theaters worldwide.
-You can find the participating theater nearest to you right here.
+Beginning February 9, all the short films will be shown in cinemas around America, thanks to a partnership between ShortsTV, a cable channel devoted to short films, and Magnolia Pictures.
+The nominees in Best Documentary Short, Best Animated Short, and Best Live Action Short will be shown as three separate events, and will take place in 500 theatres worldwide.
+You can find the participating theatre nearest to you right here.

-Don't feel like going to a theater?
+Don't feel like going to a theatre?
 No problem.
 Starting February 27, the shorts will be available for streaming on platforms including Amazon, Google Play, and iTunes.

 Here are all the movies you should add to your "To Watch" queue, including which ones are streaming.